Problem: Impacted, misaligned and over erupted wisdom teeth

 Majority of our adult teeth fully erupt by the age of 13, with the exception of wisdom teeth that erupt in late teens or early twenties.
 Used by our ancestors to grind plant tissue, these days wisdom teeth don’t serve much purpose.

-The dentist may suggest removing wisdom teeth before they start to cause problems, as it is easier to extract them before they are fully integrated into the bone.
+The dentist may suggest wisdom teeth removal before they start to cause problems, as it is easier to extract them before they are fully integrated into the bone.
 Early removal means not only smooth extraction procedure but also shorter healing time.

-Why should you consider removing wisdom teeth?
+Why should you consider wisdom teeth removal in our Burlington office?

 Misaligned wisdom teeth may put pressure on remaining teeth resulting in crowding and misalignment.
 The force may also cause damage to neighbouring teeth, forcing you to repeatedly seek dental help.